microsoft/fhir-server/docs/artifactStore/ArtifactStore.md

 # Business Justification

-1. In recent months we released the de-id export and converter API in OSS and PaaS for fhir server, and we are planning to add CDM export.
-An unified artifact store provides the customized configurations for those operations, make customer's experience consistent.
+1. In recent months we released the de-id export, and we are planning to support exporting to CDM format.
+An unified ACR artifact store provides the configurations for those operations, make customer's experience consistent.
-2. Support customer to use Azure Container Registry to store the anonymization configuration for de-id export.
+2. Support customer to use [Azure Container Registry](https://azure.microsoft.com/en-us/services/container-registry/) to store the anonymization configuration for de-id export.
 That would be more secruity and convenient for management.

 # Scenarios

-1. Push artifacts (oras)
-2. UI of PaaS solution.
-"Artifact Store" for registed artifact store instance.
-3. ```<registry>/<name>@<digest>``` or ```<registry>/<name>:<tag>```
-4. E.g. de-id Export ```GET [base]/$export?_anonymizationConfig=<registry>/<name>:<tag>```.

-Some operations in fhir server need objects to trigger or implement (templates in converter API, configuration in de-id export), we plan to add a artifact store and use it to manage all the default or customized artifacts.
+Some operations in fhir server need configuation to trigger or implement, customer can use Container Registry to store configurations or other artifacts.
+The customized configurations need to be pushed to Container Registry that registed in Artifact store, and for the PaaS solution, there will be default artifacts content for related operations.

+1. Push artifacts to Registry via [oras](https://github.com/deislabs/oras/releases).
+2. Register the Registry in the Artifact Store.
+3. User can use image reference (```<registry>/<name>@<digest>``` or ```<registry>/<name>:<tag>```) to pull the target artifacts.
-There is no different experience when using converter API, because we just extract the raw converter template store, implement an unified artifact store to replace the pervious one.
-And for de-id export, if customer use [container registry](https://azure.microsoft.com/en-us/services/container-registry/) as the artifact store, the query parameter in request should be the image reference to the configuration image in like ```GET [base]/$export?_anonymizationConfig=<registry>/<name>:<tag>```.
+4. E.g. When we use Container Registry as the artifact store instance for de-id Export, the query parameter in request should be like ```GET [base]/$export?_anonymizationConfig=testacr.azurecr.io/configuration:default```.

-Target public review, we would support [Azure Conatiner Registry](https://azure.microsoft.com/en-us/services/container-registry/) and [Azure Storage](https://azure.microsoft.com/en-us/services/storage/) as the instances of artifact store.
+Target public review, we would support [Azure Conatiner Registry](https://azure.microsoft.com/en-us/services/container-registry/) as the instances of artifact store.
 We will try to provide similar user experience when customer use atirafct store in different operations.

 # Metrics